Second Chechen War: Political radicalization of the separatist movement

-The struggle has garnered support from Muslim sympathizers around the world nonetheless, and some of them have been willing to take up arms.
-Many commentators think it is likely that Chechen fighters have links with international Islamist separatist groups.
+The struggle garnered support from Muslim sympathizers around the world nonetheless, and some of them were willing to take up arms.
+Many commentators thought it was likely that Chechen fighters had links with international Islamist separatist groups.
 The BBC said in an online Q&A on the conflict: "It has been known for years that Muslim volunteers have traveled to Chechnya to join the fight, reportedly after attending training camps in Afghanistan or Pakistan."
-Projecting back from the post-9/11 period, some have linked Chechen resistance to Russia to the al-Qaida global jihad movement.
-However, the number of foreign jihad fighters in Chechnya was at most in the hundreds.
-Most Western observers prior to 11 September regarded the alleged al-Qaida links claimed by Russian government with skepticism.
-The Clinton and Bush administrations, as well as other NATO governments, uniformly dismissed Moscow's rhetoric concerning the existence of Chechens in Afghanistan and Afghans in Chechnya as Soviet-style "agitprop" (agitation-propaganda) until 11 September occurred.

-Islamic radicalisation process has also affected Chechen separatist movement's support abroad.
-In 2013, the Tsarnaev brothers launched a suicide attack in Boston in claim of jihad, accusing the United States for killing Muslims of Iraq, Afghanistan and Palestine, weakened sympathy for Chechen resistance from Russia globally and increased xenophobia against Chechens and Muslims in the United States.
-Rampant Islamic terrorism in Europe and the exclusive role of the Chechens on the Islamic State of Iraq and the Levant, most notably Abu Omar al-Shishani, also dragged Chechen separatist movement in jeopardy due to increasing anti-Islamic sentiment on the rise in Europe, even in some of the countries in Europe like Poland, who supported Chechens during and after conflicts with Russia.
+Islamic radicalisation also affected the Chechen separatist movement's support abroad.
+In 2013, the Tsarnaev brothers launched a suicide attack in Boston with a claim of jihad, accusing the United States of killing Muslims of Iraq, Afghanistan and Palestine, weakening sympathy for the Chechen resistance globally and increasing xenophobia against Chechens and Muslims in the United States.
+Rampant Islamic terrorism in Europe and the exclusive role of the Chechens on the Islamic State of Iraq and the Levant, most notably Abu Omar al-Shishani, also put the Chechen separatist movement in jeopardy due to increasing anti-Islamic sentiment on the rise in Europe, even in some of the countries in Europe like Poland, who supported Chechens during and after conflicts with Russia.